Peer Training Programs

-We also offer Continuing Education courses, like our Evening with the Experts series.
+We also offer ongoing Continuing Education (CE) courses, including our Evening with the Experts series.
+Please sign up here to be notified about upcoming CE courses.

 • Identify as a peer (a self-identified person currently or formerly receiving mental health services).